Whittier Itinerary that Doesn’t Include Cruise | Alaska

 Alaska - Roads and Destinations

-One of the simplest ways to see Portage Glacier, though, is by hiking along the Portage Pass Trail.
-This 2-mile path presents very few difficulties, but enormous amount of opportunities to enjoy the dreamy landscapes of Alaska.
+One of the simplest ways to see Portage Glacier is by hiking along the Portage Pass Trail.
+This 2-mile path presents very few difficulties, but offers an enormous amount of opportunities to enjoy the dreamy landscapes of Alaska.

 Not once, but multiple times, you’ll tread past glacier-scraped stones and slabs.
-From almost the beginning of the trail, mezmerizing views of Maynard Mountain and Shakespeare Shoulder greet you at a distance.
+From almost the beginning of the trail, the mesmerizing views of Maynard Mountain and Shakespeare Shoulder greet you from a distance.
 At the top, Portage Glacier and Portage Lake come into view, signaling the triumphant completion of the Portage Pass Trail hike.

 Alaska - Roads and Destinations